njosselyn13/Ens-Stat-Ind-Mods/README.md

 For pseudolabels used, see pseudolabels folder.

+See sample_ebda_off31.sh for a sample run script of EBDA for Office31 and sample_ebda_dnet.sh for a sample run script of EBDA for DomainNet.

 The EBDA ensemble model codes included in this repository can be found in Transfer-Learning-Library-master/Transfer-Learning-Library-master/examples/domain_adaptation/classification and are as follows:
 - model_build_1_layer.py
   - Use this for training single-source DomainNet EBDA experiments